Emmy-github-webdev/emma-pbl/Terraform/project19.md

 - Go back to the visual studio code, in the **terraform => terraform.auto.tfvars => ami-bastion => Add the AMI-ID**

 _Do the same for **Nginx**, **ubuntu**, **web** AMI_

+- Push the changes to GitHub
+- Merge with the main branch
+- Check the plan in Terraform cloud
+- If you are okay, run the apply in the terraform cloud to create the resources